werf/werf/docs/_includes/cli/werf_purge.md

             and images repo.
       --dry-run=false:
-            Indicate what the command would do without actually doing that -h, --help=false:
+            Indicate what the command would do without actually doing that --force=false:
+            Remove containers that are based on deleting werf docker images -h, --help=false:
             help for purge
       --home-dir='':